ghorsington/BepInEx.ScriptLoader/README.md

 // #desc A longer description of the script.
 This still should be a one-liner.
 // #ref ${Managed}/UnityEngine.UI.dll
 // #ref ${BepInExRoot}/core/MyDependency.dll
+// #proc_filter Game.exe

 using UnityEngine;
 ...
 ```

+The `proc_filter` tag acts like BepinProcess attribute in BepInEx: it allows you to specify which processes to run the script on.

 The `ref` tag is special: ScriptLoader will automatically load any assemblies specified with the tag.
 The path is relative to the `scripts` folder, but you can use `${Folder}` to reference some special folders.